MxeMa4800/Bio-project/README.md

    <img src="image/image_graph_1.png" width="400" height="250">

    _For adjusting alpha and beta values.
 Alpha value and beta value Must be greater than 0 and not more than 1.
-If the beta value is close to 0, it will be close to the alpha value. and will be less similar if the beta value is close to 1_
+If the beta value is close to 0, it will be close to the alpha value. and will be less similar if the beta value close to 1_

    **Hormones Gland and Receptor**